doriang102/doriang102.github.io/_posts/2017-10-13-model-selection,-regularization,-and-evaluation.md

 If we recall our scatter plot:
  ![](/img/scatter_overfit_pink.png?raw=true)

 What we are really saying is that we have more *flexibility* if we add in other *fake* dimensions to our problem.
 Why is this?
 Essentially it boils down to now being able to use the hyperplane (instead of line) to hit the other points.
-To see this, let's extend our scatter plot to include the variable $\mathbf x_1$.
+To see this, let's extend our scatter plot to include the variable $$\mathbf x_1$$.
 We will then *shift* the plane so that it can hit the other points.

 To understand this graph, **it is crucial to realize that it does not matter where we assume the $$\mathbf x_2$$ coordinate to lie here!** We now have the added flexibility of finding a hyperplane that can hit any points.
 Let's plot our original plane and a rotated one to illustrate: